Sega Studios San Francisco: Sega buyout

 On April 3, 2006, Secret Level, Inc. was acquired by Sega, for $15 million.
 Sega had recently started acquiring other studios in an effort to build more western appeal, and this was its first North American purchase.
 VP Operations Angus Chassels left Secret Level after the buyout to pursue other opportunities.
 Chassels is currently the first full-time Entrepreneur in Residence at the University of Colorado.

 After the acquisition, Secret Level was grown to a large, nearly 200 person studio and became Sega Studios San Francisco.
 The company developed Iron Man, Iron Man 2, and Golden Axe: Beast Rider for the PlayStation 3 and Xbox 360.
 This required that the studio grow quickly, nearly doubling its size in less than a year.
 This certainly affected the quality of the final products as hiring, particularly of key positions, was slower than needed.

 Founders Jeremy Gordon and Otavio Good both left the company in 2009.
 David Dienstbier and Darren Stubbington, both of Acclaim Studios Austin and its Turok franchise, were added to the management staff in 2007.

-Iron Man was released in May 2008 and received generally unfavorable reviews.
-Metacritic shows that the PlayStation 3 version scored an average rating of 42, and the Xbox 360 version an average rating of 45.
+Iron Man was released for PlayStation 3 and Xbox 360 in May 2008.
 Artificial Mind and Movement developed the Iron Man movie tie-in games for the Nintendo DS, Wii, PlayStation 2, PlayStation Portable or Windows platforms.

-Golden Axe: Beast Rider was released in October 2008 and received generally unfavorable reviews.
-Metacritic scored the PlayStation 3 version an average rating of 44, and the Xbox 360 version had an average of 45 It received a 3.2/10 rating from IGN with a closing comment, "This is a game worth avoiding like the plague, even if the classic remains deep and warm within your heart."
+Golden Axe: Beast Rider was released for PlayStation 3 and Xbox 360 in October 2008.
+It received a 3.2/10 rating from IGN with a closing comment, "This is a game worth avoiding like the plague, even if the classic remains deep and warm within your heart."

 A postmortem of Golden Axe: Beast Rider by project producer Michael Boccieri, which appeared in the February 2009 issue of Game Developer Magazine, discussed the project's troubled development cycle.